mvlootman/vbench/README.md

         }
 }
 ```

 Outputs:

 ```
-sleep short: IPS mean:86.64 (0.011542) (11.54ms) variance:0.00 stddev:0.00 relative_stddev:4.37 [cycles:55|# per cycle:8]
-sleep shorter: IPS mean:770.67 (0.001298) (1.30ms) variance:0.00 stddev:0.01 relative_stddev:0.95 [cycles:51|# per cycle:77]
-alloc_some: IPS mean:138.69 (0.007210) (7.21ms) variance:0.00 stddev:0.00 relative_stddev:1.65 [cycles:54|# per cycle:13]
+sleep short        mean:84.72ips (11.80ms) variance:0.00001 relative_stddev:3.541 [53 cycles|8 ops]
+sleep shorter      mean:789.24ips (1.27ms) variance:0.00022 relative_stddev:1.872 [51 cycles|78 ops]
+alloc_some         mean:84.98ips (11.77ms) variance:0.00002 relative_stddev:5.824 [61 cycles|7 ops]
 ```

-# Things to improve:
+## Things to improve
- - formatting of output

 - comparing runs +5%/-5% relative to previous runs
 - use monotonic time instead of tick count (monotonic time is not yet available in V)
 - compare performance of functions to each other
 - use channels to signal completion of benchmark duration (instead of checking tickcount in benchmark loop)
 - use struct defaults (N 2 / 5) when it comes available
- - return stats as struct
+- return stats in struct